equinor/septic-config-generator/docs/Howto_SCG.md

 The tool has four commands (or modes of operation):

 - make: Generate complete config file based on templates
-- checklogs: Inspect SEPTIC log files and report errors. _(Added in 2.4)_
+- checklogs: Inspect Septic log files and report errors. _(Added in 2.4)_
 - diff: Simple utility to show difference between two files.
 - update: Check GitHub for new release.
 If available, ask user whether to update. _(Added in 2.6)_